 Here's the full list of Selection Index scores that qualified for National Merit Semifinalist.

-If you tested in New Jersey or Washington, DC, then the bar was especially high.
+If you tested in California, Maryland, Massachusetts, New Jersey, or Washington, DC, then the bar was especially high.
 You had to score at or above a 223.
-North Dakota and West Virginia had the lowest cutoffs at 211.
+North Dakota, West Virginia, and Wyoming had the lowest cutoffs at 212.
 The average cutoff for all states was 218.

 If you haven't taken the PSAT yet and are aiming for National Merit, you should aim to get a Selection Index score 2-5 points higher than the cutoff score for your state.
 The reason you should aim a little higher is that qualifying scores can fluctuate a little from year to year.